nlkitai/nlux/docs/versioned_docs/version-1.0.15/learn/004-adapters/003-open-ai/003-authentication.md

 3. Click **Create new secret key** to create a new API key.
 4. **Copy the API key:** Once the key is created, copy it to your clipboard.
 You will need it in the next step.

-## How do I use my API key with `nlux`?
+## How do I use my API key with `NLUX`?

-If you're using `nlux` with React, you can use the `useUnsafeChatAdapter` hook to create an OpenAI adapter and pass your API key to
+If you're using `NLUX` with React, you can use the `useUnsafeChatAdapter` hook to create an OpenAI adapter and pass your API key to
 it:

 ```jsx
 const chatGptAdapter = useUnsafeChatAdapter({apiKey: 'YOUR_OPEN_AI_API_KEY'});
 ```

-With the Vanilla JS version of `nlux`, you can create an OpenAI adapter like this:
+With the Vanilla JS version of `NLUX`, you can create an OpenAI adapter like this:

 ```js
 const chatGptAdapter = createUnsafeChatAdapter().withApiKey('YOUR_OPEN_AI_API_KEY');